alphagov/govuk-rfcs/rfc-069-classifying-and-measuring-tech-debt.md

 This is similar to how risks are recorded in a Risk Register.
 High, medium and low ratings are given for impact and likelihood along with a combined overall rating based on a decision about the relative importance of the impact and likelihood.
 The higher the overall rating, the more the programme should be concerned about it.

+The more specific you can be about the impact that is being felt, the easier it will be to make good decisions about the priority of fixing those.
+Examples of metrics that make it easy to talk about value:

+* we are spending two days per month working around this
+* our cycle time for every release is 30 minutes longer than it should be
+* it takes fifteen minutes longer to diagnose problems with this than it should

 ### Process

 Items of Technical Debt will be recorded on a [Trello board](https://trello.com/b/oPnw6v3r/gov-uk-tech-debt).
 Any member of GOV.UK can suggest an item by adding a card to the “Proposed” list.
 Members of GOV.UK senior tech leadership will triage these on a fortnightly basis, agree the assigned ratings and add them to the correct category.
 They should also review each item every 3 months.